 During that time of major expansion, Otterbein constructed independent living residences, continuing care retirement communities, skilled nursing and rehabilitation homes and neighborhoods, and small house neighborhoods.
 Additionally, we added a home health and hospice program to serve ten counties in southwestern Ohio.

-We’re proud of our past and look forward to a bright future as we continue to enhance the quality of life and holistic growth of older persons.
+We’re proud of our past and look forward to a bright future as we continue to enrich individual life journeys for all.